-The agreement is for a minimum term of three years with a twelve-month notice period on either side at any time after two years following the commencement of the agreement.
+The agreement is for a minimum term of three years with a twelve month notice period on either side at any time after two years following the commencement of the agreement.

-The annual running costs of the Company, for the year, are also subject to a cap of 3.5% of net assets for the 'F' and 'G' Share pools and 3.0% of net assets for the 'K' Share pool.
+The annual running costs of the Company, for the year, are also subject to a cap of 3.5% of net assets for the 'F', 'H' Share pools and 3.0% of net assets for the 'J' Share pool of the Company.
 Any excess costs over this cap are met by DLLP through a reduction in fees.
-From 1 January 2020, the Investment Manager agreed to waive fees in respect of the 'K' Share pool.
+From 1 January 2020, the Investment Manager agreed to waive fees in respect of the 'H' Share pool and 'J' Share pool.